MonolithInd/suicideCrypt/README.md

     root@crypt-test:#

 In it's simplest mode suicidecrypt can be run with the *"-n"* options for "new" and it will prompt the user for the various options it requires to build a cryptographic volume.
 It will start off asking if you require a block or container type volume, select one.
-After that it simply reqires:
+After that it simply requires:

 * A target block device (if you selected block device) e.g. /dev/sda
 * A mount point to mount the drive (/mnt)